locationtech/geomesa/docs/user/accumulo/install.rst

 Namespace Install
 ^^^^^^^^^^^^^^^^^

-Copying the runtime JAR to each tablet server as above will work, but in Accumulo 1.7+, we can leverage namespaces to isolate the GeoMesa classpath from the rest of Accumulo.
+GeoMesa leverages namespaces and classpath contexts to isolate the GeoMesa classpath from the rest of Accumulo.

 To install the distributed runtime JAR, use the ``setup-namespace.sh`` script in the ``geomesa-accumulo-dist_2.11-$VERSION/bin`` directory.